 Limerick lace was made since 1829 in Limerick, Ireland, hence the name Limerick lace.
 There are two types of this beautiful, delicate lace: Limerick lace can be either worked as needle-run or tambour lace.
 In needle-run lace, the net ground is embroidered with a needle and darning stitches.
 Whereas in tambour lace, the net ground is embroidered with chain stitches and a tambour hook which is similar to a crochet hook.
 Usually, needle-run lace is more delicate than tambour lace, while some Limerick tulle laces use a combination of needle-run and tambour.
 Continue reading How To Make Limerick Lace By Hand

 At the moment I’m making a DIY tape lace collar for my 1920s rayon chiffon dress.
 But instead of tape I’m using bobbin lace.
-This original 1920s tape lace collar with bobbin lace is my main inspiration.
+This pretty 1920s dress with tape lace yoke and bertha collar and this original 1920s tape lace collar with bobbin lace were my main inspirations.
 Continue reading DIY Tape Lace Collar

 Learn to make drawn thread work by hand!
 Drawn thread work is a beautiful whitework embroidery!
 It’s easy to make but it takes time.

 ‘Drawn-thread work forms a connecting link between embroidery and lace work […] it is very durable, and washes well.’
 (Every Woman’s Encyclopaedia, 1910-2)

 In this tutorial I’ll show you how to make basic drawn thread work by hand.
 Drawn thread work is a counted thread embroidery: Warp or weft threads are removed and the remaining threads are grouped together with hemstitches.